siwells/set08801/README.md

 # Contact

-Simon Wells @siwells is the module leader for Mobile Application Development.
+Simon Wells @siwells is the module leader for Web Tech.
 You can contact him via email at s.wells@napier.ac.uk